 I’ve shared bits and piece of my story over the years here at A New Kind of Normal.
 I shared the struggle of redefining my womanhood after a total hysterectomy.
 I shared about my broken but blessed road to motherhood that followed.
-I’ve mentioned the moment of my initial diagnosis but not the moments that led me there.
+I’ve mentioned the initial moments following my diagnosis but not the moments that led me being diagnosed with endometriosis.

 It was the summer before my final semester of college.
 I would be doing student teaching at a local elementary school teaching K-5 music.
 That summer I kept busy as I worked at a bookstore and also helped my then-boyfriend (now husband) with his youth ministry.